-The Career Development program assists students in making decisions about careers, as well as with seeking employment opportunities during and after college.
-We aim to provide students with the resources to help them make informed choices, develop experience and skills in their fields of interest, and to apply their personal values, preferences and abilities towards rewarding careers.
-We also increase our students' understanding of, and ability to articulate, the value and marketability of a liberal arts education in the world of work.
+The Jeanette and John Cothran Center for Career Readiness assists students in making decisions about careers, and in seeking employment opportunities during and after college.
+The center aims to provide students with the resources to help them make informed choices, develop experience and skills in their fields of interest, and to apply their personal values, preferences and abilities towards rewarding careers.
+Functions of the center also include increasing students' understanding of, and ability to articulate, the value and marketability of a liberal arts education in the world of work.
 Building meaningful networks related to job opportunities, internships and a wide variety of for-profit, non-profit, and public organizations is part of this program.
 Mars Hill alumni play an important role in the network.

-The Career Development Center is located in Marshbanks, Suite 301.
-Students are invited to stop by or schedule an appointment about their career interests, or to visit the career development website at www. mhu.edu/career.
+The Cothran Center is located in the second floor of Day Hall in rooms 207 and 208.
+Students are invited to stop by or schedule an appointment about their career interests, or to visit the career development website at www.mhu.edu/career.